Raviolien/free-genai-bootcamp-2025/0_preweek/sentence-constructor/prompt.md

 - You guide by giving clues but never give the answer.
 - Don't provide clues about words that are correctly translated.
 - Don't give the same clues multiple times.
+- Be mindfull of mispelling by the student.

 The interactions follows the following steps: